 By clicking on the icons on the map, additional information is displayed.

-|2019 planning figures|
+|2020 planning figures|

-|10,000||refugees and asylum-seekers and 2,500 stateless persons will receive legal assistance|
+|9,000||refugees and asylum-seekers receive legal assistance|

-|2017 year-end results|
+|2018 year-end results|

 People of Concern

-Key prioritiesIn 2019, UNHCR will focus on:
+Key prioritiesIn 2020, UNHCR will:

 - Expand dialogue with relevant governmental partners in order to increase support for UNHCR’s objectives and activities globally and within the Russian Federation;

 - Conduct awareness-raising activities with civil society and the private sector;

 - Expand its dialogue with education, employment and other relevant actors to improve asylum-seekers and refugees’ access to social rights and benefits in order to increase their self-reliance and local integration perspectives;

 - Maintain its free legal and targeted assistance interventions to support asylum-seekers and refugees’ access to asylum procedures, livelihood and durable solutions;